 It is important to note that if the deed is silent as to whether co-owners took title as tenants in common or joint tenants with rights of survivorship, the default is tenants in common.
 If the deed is silent but the co-owners were married at the time they took title, then it creates a tenancy by the entirety.
 Additionally, there are special rules when it comes to cooperative apartments.
 Prior to 1996, if spouses took title to a cooperative apartment, the presumption is tenants in common unless the stock certificate states otherwise.
 After 1996, the presumption is tenants by the entirety, unless the stock certificate states otherwise.
 It is important to consult with an experienced attorney to discuss these issues.

 To answer your question, you do not have to change the deed if you owned the home as tenants by the entirety.
-Make sure to have an attorney review your deed for you if there is any doubt of the ownership.
+Make sure to have a real estate attorney review your deed for you if there is any doubt of the ownership.